InjoyDeng/ResignTool/README.md

 You can then open up iOS App Signer and select your input file, signing certificate, provisioning file, and optionally specify a new application ID and/or application display name.

 ## Known issues
-1. There is no support for some binary files, such as .appex
+1. There is no support for some binary and bundle files, such as .appex

 ## License
 Copyright (c) 2017 Injoy .
 All rights reserved.